 If you seal your wood with a water-based product, expect to repeat the process every 2 years.

 Oil-based polyurethane enhances the coloring of the wood and gives it a soft glow.
 Due to their composition, oil-based products are thicker and take longer to dry.
-They do emit fumes, so prepare to don a respirator.
+They do emit fumes, so prepare to don

 There is an upside to this type of urethane.
 Oil-based products fortify the wood with a solid layer of armor.
 They take fewer coats than water-based poly, and cost half the price.